D-A-W-N/Schaukel-Experiment-Redesign/README.md

 # Schaukel-Experiment-Redesign

-Script for signal value transmission via Arduino Uno and Javascript.
-The values are then displayed graphically on a LineChart in real time using Chart.js.
+Signal value transfer script Using the microcontroller "Arduino Uno" and the programming language "Javascript".
+The values are then graphically displayed in real time on a LineChart with Chart.js.

 ## Getting Started